easybakes/easybakes/README.md

    sudo systemctl restart apache2
    ```

    When you now visit your domain name, it should direct you to the wordpress page.
 From here, pick your chosen language, and enter the database and username details you created above.
-Once this has been done, you should now be able to access
+Once this has been done, you should now be able to access your website to edit.

 ### Obtain and Configure SSL/TLS Certificate
+This will enable HTTPS encryption on your website.
    ```
    sudo apt install certbot python3-certbot-apache
    ```